0xflux/Wyrm/Readme.md

 Pre-release version.
 If you want to support this project, please give it a star!
 I will be releasing updates and devlogs on my [blog](https://fluxsec.red/) and [YouTube](https://www.youtube.com/@FluxSec) to document progress, so please give me a follow there.

+**It is not recommended you use this for production Red Team tests against clients until v1.0 is released.
+Highly subject to architecture change between now and then.** That said, please feel free to test this, this is my most active project and I am working towards the milestones found in the project - there is no doubt in my mind this will be a fully capable framework in time.
+Your input is highly sought, as to usability, bugs, feature requests, etc.

 **IMPORTANT**: Before pulling updates, check the [Release Notes](https://github.com/0xflux/Wyrm/blob/master/RELEASE_NOTES.md) for any breaking changes to profiles / configs which you may need to manually adjust or migrate.
 This is done especially so that updates do not overwrite your local configs and agent profiles.